 The use of advanced analytical tools, such as those provided by Nielsen Sports, makes it possible to monitor the effectiveness of advertising campaigns in real time and make quick corrections, thus ensuring a better return on investment.

-In addition to the three examples cited above here is a more or less exhaustive roundup of what has gone wrong in F1 over the past 20 years due to lack of transparency.
+In addition to the three examples cited above here is a more or less exhaustive roundup of what has gone wrong in F1 over the past 20 years For lack of transparency.

 Rich Energy ‘s case with the Haas team is a case in point: a promising partnership that ended in accusations and image damage demonstrating how crucial transparency and alignment of values between sponsor and team are.
 Trust and clarity are the basis of good collaboration as well as the importance of choosing business partners as taught by The Williams-Rockit Collaboration, broken promises, and painful financial failure.